 Many Bitnami applications are available as both Single-tier and Multi-tier packages.
-While our single-tier offerings meet the needs of the majority of users just getting started in test or development environments or looking for small-scale deployments, we are seeing increasing interest in multi-tier application packages to distribute workloads across servers for improved scalability, availability and overall performance.
+Single-tier offerings meet the needs of the majority of users who are just getting started in test or development environments or are looking for small-scale deployments.
+At the same time, interest in multi-tier application packages which distribute workloads across servers for improved scalability, availability and overall performance is increasing.
 This document is designed to help users determine which will best fit their needs.

 Differences between Single-Tier and Multi-Tier solutions

-Single-Tier architecture implies putting all of the required components for a software application (both the backend and the frontend) on just one server.
-This is a good way to test your application in development environments as well as an ideal solution for small sites with low traffic demand which require effective resource utilization.
+Single-tier architecture implies putting all of the required components for a software application (both the backend and the frontend) on just one server.
+This is a good way to test your application in development environments and it is an ideal solution for small sites with low traffic demand which require effective resource utilization.
 It is handy to manage and maintain and, of course, a Single-Tier deployment is cost-effective.

 But having all the resources on the same machine can create an availability and security risk.
-If the server is down, the application will be down and it won't communicate with the database.
-If the server is externally attacked, you are at greater risk of data loss if you don't have a replica of your database.
+If the server is down, the application will be down, and it will not communicate with the database.
+If the server is externally attacked, you are at greater risk of data loss if you do not have a replica of your database.

 The typical architecture of a Bitnami Single-Tier Solution looks like this:

-Multi-Tier architecture solves all these problems by splitting data access across more than one server.
-Having all the resources spread into different servers provides a boost your deployment performance.
-In addition to this, having different layers for different resources implies adding an extra security layer by separating the data from code.
+Multi-tier architecture solves these problems by splitting data access across more than one server.
+Having all the resources spread into different servers boosts your deployment performance.
+In addition to this, having different layers for different resources implies adding an extra security layer by separating data from code.
 In those applications that include replication, the database can be replicated across more than one server which prevents the loss of data in case of cluster failure.

-This architecture model also provides high scalability, and failover: you can add as many nodes as you need to increase the capacity of your cluster.
-This way, the workload is also decentralized which ensures that when a node is down, the rest of the deployment is working.
+This architecture also provides high scalability and failover: you can add as many nodes as you need to increase the capacity of your cluster.
+This way, the workload is also decentralized ensuring that when a node is down, the rest of the deployment is working.

-All Bitnami Multi-Tier stacks are production configured following the industry standards: you can move your deployments from development to production in an easy and a reliable way.
-Multi-Tier solutions are a perfect choice to ensure high availability and performance in medium/large size production environments.
+All Bitnami Multi-Tier stacks are production ready following industry conventions: you can move your deployments from development to production in an easy and a reliable way.
+Multi-tier solutions are a perfect choice to ensure high availability and performance in medium/large size production environments.

 Bitnami Multi-Tier solutions features and benefits

-- Extended workloads into different servers which provides better performance of the deployments.
+- Extended workloads into different servers provide better performance of the deployments.